 If the landlord or agent finds out that you have a pet, they may tell you that you will be evicted if you do not get rid of it.
 This is not always true.

-The Tenants Union believes that you cannot be evicted unless your landlord can prove that your pet is causing a nuisance, damaging the property or endangering the safety of neighbours.
+Tenants Victoria believes that you cannot be evicted unless your landlord can prove that your pet is causing a nuisance, damaging the property or endangering the safety of neighbours.
 However your landlord may give you a notice to vacate for simply having a pet.
 We believe such a notice is invalid.

 Your landlord or agent may apply to the Tribunal because you have breached the ‘no pets’ clause.
-The Tenants Union believes that the Tribunal cannot legally evict you for having a pet in breach of your tenancy agreement.
+Tenants Victoria believes that the Tribunal cannot legally evict you for having a pet in breach of your tenancy agreement.
 However in some cases the Tribunal has ordered tenants to remove their pets from the premises.